GLOSSARY

 Monotype

 A monotype is commonly referred to as the ‘painterly print’.
-A monotype is solely generated from autonomous marks on a surface – such as PVC or perspex.
+A monotype is generated solely from autonomous marks on a surface – such as PVC, perspex or metal.
 The monotype contains no ‘re-usable’ elements.
-In other words, in creating a monotype, the surface an artist paints does not hold any fixed information that can be printed more than once.
+In other words, in creating a monotype, the surface an artist paints (with oil- or water-based materials) does not hold any fixed information that can be printed more than once.
 Unlike the printing surface of an etching, which has been permanently etched and thus can be printed in an edition, the monotype exists as a once-off – a unique print.

-The exception is that a ghost print and cognate print can be pulled after the initial impression has been printed.
+The exception is that a ghost and cognate print can be pulled after printing the initial impression.
 However, as the term ghost implies, this second print pulled is the faint marks left over on the surface.

 Photogravure

 Photogravure is both an intaglio and photomechanical technique.
-The technique combines the details of photography with densely pigmented intaglio inks.
+The technique combines the details of photography with etching.
 Using pigmented inks and acid-free pulp paper makes photogravure the most archival print technique.
 For photogravure, a continuous tone positive is exposed to light-sensitive pigmented gelatin tissue bonded to a rosin-coated copperplate.
-An aquatint is critical to this tone-based technique.
-After the gelatin is developed the copperplate, with the image containing gelatin, is etched in baths of ferric chloride of different strengths.
-The etching commences with the extreme darks, moving through the tones to the lightest tone – pulling the etched copperplate from the ferric chloride once the bite reaches the extreme highlights.
+Aquatint, an etching technique, is critical to this tone-based technique.
+After the gelatin is developed, the copperplate, with the image containing gelatin, is etched in baths of ferric chloride of different strengths.
+The etching (biting) commences with the extreme darks, moving through the tones to the lightest tone – pulling the etched copperplate from the ferric chloride once the bite reaches the extreme highlights.
 The technique accomplishes a full range of tones and attests to a high-quality fine art print.

 Printer’s Proof

-A Printer’s Proof is the print given to each printer involved in the plate production and printing of the edition.
+A printer’s proof is the print given to each printer involved in plate production and edition printing.

 Publisher’s Proof